CihatAcar/OpenAI-ChatGPT-Customizable-Behaviour-Chatbots/README.md

 - **Persistent Conversations**: Your chats aren't fleeting; save and continue whenever you wish.

-- **Diverse Personalities**: Engage with chatbot personalities like `Ada` and `Turing`, each exuding distinct charm.
+- **Diverse Personalities**: Engage with chatbot personalities like `Ada` and `Turing`.
 You can also create your own choosing personalities give names in configuration file.

 - **Simple UI**: Effortlessly chat, initiate a new conversation, or pick up from where you left from the terminal app.